MaudNY/Aude-MelanieNYOUNG_P7_11022022/README.md

 8. If your browser didn't automatically reached the homepage, open your browser and copy / paste http://localhost:3080
 9. Make sure to open another terminal before either staging, commiting or pushing your potential updates ;)

+*This digital project is mobile, tablet and laptop friendly* 🤩

 <h2>API & Documentation</h2>